-The Department of the Environment and Energy (the Department) asserts the right to be recognised as author of the original material in the following manner:
+The Department of the Industry, Science, Energy and Resources (the Department) asserts the right to be recognised as author of the original material in the following manner:

-© Commonwealth of Australia (Department of the Environment and Energy) 2016.
+© Commonwealth of Australia (Department of Industry, Science, Energy and Resources) 2021.

 The material in this publication is provided for general information only, and on the understanding that the Australian Government is not providing professional advice.
 Before any action or decision is taken on the basis of this material the reader should obtain appropriate independent professional advice.
 All content not licensed under a Creative Commons licence is all rights reserved, and you must request permission from the copyright owner to use this material.